Medically Reviewed by:Scientific Advisory Board

 Understanding the relationship between anaerobic exercise and diabetes can be an empowering tool in managing this chronic condition.
 We've all heard about the benefits of regular exercise, right?
 It's a key part of maintaining a healthy lifestyle, but it's particularly essential for those living with diabetes.

-Anaerobic exercises aren't just weightlifting or sprinting; they're high-intensity activities that help our bodies build and maintain muscle, increase bone density, and even improve cardiovascular health.
+Anaerobic exercises are high-intensity activities that help our bodies build and maintain muscle, increase bone density, and even improve cardiovascular health.
 But here's where things get interesting – these types of exercises can also play a significant role in regulating blood sugar levels.

 If you're living with diabetes, incorporating anaerobic workouts into your routine could make a world of difference.
 Not only will it help you manage your glucose levels better, but it'll also aid in preventing long-term complications associated with the disease.